PaulAlarcon/SimpleTod0/README.md

-# Project 1 - *Name of App Here*
+# Project 1 - *Todo App*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+*Todo app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

-Submitted by: **Your Name Here**
+Submitted by: **Paul Alarcon**

-Time spent: **X** hours spent in total
+Time spent: **5** hours spent in total

 ## User Stories